ngraveio/Research/papers/nbcr-2024-001-unique-asset-id.md

 For ERC721 and ERC1155 tokens, the token identifier is the combination of a contract address and a token ID.
 In this case, the sub-type **`tokenid[.subtype1.subtype2]`** fields will be used to specify the token ID associated to the contract address.

 5. **`derivation_path`** field carries the derivation path to indicate the account related to the asset.
 The derivation path is specified by `purpose/coin_type/account/change/address_index` format, without the `m/` prefix used in regular notation.
 Besides, the hardened paths in the derivation paths will be indicated using the letter `h`.
+The derivation path can be defined with a range of index in case of specifying specific account associated to the asset, e.g. `44h/60h/0h/0/0/[0-2]` to sync the first 3 ETH accounts.

-6. **`master_fingerprint`** field provides the fingerprint for the master public key as per BIP32.
+6. **`master_fingerprint`** field provides the fingerprint for the master public key as per BIP32 and defined as `master_fingerprint=uint32` in the URI format where `uint32` is the master fingerprint value in the 32-bit unsigned integer format.

 ### Examples